 Hello everybody!
 Today’s post will be on the above topic: Freeletics 4.0.

-A year ago, I did a review on the previous version of the Freeletics Bodyweight version.
+A year ago, I did a post of the Freeletics Bodyweight version.
 Flash forward one year later and it is completely different to previous versions.I’ll explain the differences below.

 Back in the old freeletics days, it was all go hard training and reaching for personal bests.
 Although this type of training can make you fitter, it isn’t sustainable in the long term and can lead to overuse injuries.
 Not smart training right?